We are here to help

 You do not need to resit any units you have previously passed.
-There is a standard limit of 6 attempts of a specific exam.

 To pass the ABPI exam, you must achieve at least 60% in each unit.
 If you are taking Unit 6, you must achieve at least 60% in both your 6a and 6b exams.

 To achieve Distinction, candidates must meet all the following criteria: